House flipping… popular TV shows make it look like such a fancy process without talking about the potential requirement(s) of a loan to flip a house.

 This brings us to the core of this post: getting a loan to flip a house.
 Luckily, there is more than one way to get your hands on the cash required to flip a house.
 So, start taking notes!

 1. Traditional Bank Loans

 Typically, the first place real estate investors consider taking a loan from is their local bank.
 If you have experienced taking any kind of mortgage loan, you would have an idea of the entire process.

 When it comes to conventional bank financing, you decide the duration of the loan term and put up an appropriate mortgage payment while the bank hands over the cash for the property.
 That being said, you continue to pay the mortgage payments until the house is renovated and sold.

 Sounds too good to be true?

 Well, to a certain extent, it is!
 Getting a loan to flip a house from the bank isn’t always a piece of cake because house flipping is seen as a risky investment.
-Moreover, you may not qualify for a loan if you have bad credit in your name.
-Some banks may even want to see your track record of successful house flipping.
-Not only this, the property that you intend to flip should be habitable for your local bank to give you a loan.
+Moreover, you may not qualify for a loan if you have bad credit.
+Some banks may want to see your track record of successful house flipping.

 2. Private Loans